pesto-students/team-tanish-shah-MunawarShaik/Node-js Assignments/01_DBMS_Fundamentals/Normalization_assignment.md

 d.
 Deadlock Detection and

 ## Question 7: Read about Database sharding and explain couple of real time examples where, why, how it this concept is used.

+Database sharding is a technique used in database management to improve performance and scalability by distributing data across multiple servers or databases.
+It involves breaking a large database into smaller, more manageable parts called shards, which can be stored on separate hardware or database instances

+1. Social Media Platforms:
+   Example: Facebook
+2. E-commerce Platforms:
+   Example: Amazon